Yosemite West Property &

 In case of emergency, call 911.
 To assist emergency service personnel in locating you, make sure your street address is adequately displayed.
 Refer to the detailed information about residence signs.

-To sign up, go to the Nixle website or complete and return the Mariposa County Sheriff Office's Nixle - Emergency Notification System Registration by snail mail or fax.
+To sign up, text 95389 to 888-777, go to the Nixle website or complete and return the Mariposa County Sheriff Office's Nixle - Emergency Notification System Registration by snail mail or fax.

 The Yosemite West Community Emergency Preparedness Plan was developed cooperatively by the National Park Service, Sierra National Forest and the Mariposa County Sheriff, Fire Chief and Office of Emergency Services, and approved in 2012.
 In the event that an emergency incident necessitates evacuation of the Yosemite West community, the plan provides guidance in three basic steps: preparation, notification, and the evacuation process.

 The plan discusses what to do before disaster threatens.
 It explains the criteria for an Evacuation Alert or an Evacuation Order and what to do in response to one.
 The evacuation process is detailed including traffic control and security issues.
 An Evacuation Map (see below) for Yosemite West has arrows indicating the roads to be used by motorists.
 Everyone should keep this map readily accessible in their house.
 If you're trapped, the plan offers survival tips.

 Download and read the Yosemite West Community Emergency Preparedness Plan.

 Copyright text © Yosemite West Property & Homeowners, Inc. 2003-2017.
 Copyright photographs © John Mock 2004-2017.

 All rights reserved.
 Unauthorized redistribution of this document is prohibited.
 Updated August 20, 2017.